 In this podcast, Commander Divine talks to Nathan Fletcher, a USMC combat Vet, an American politician who served two terms in the California State Assembly, a businessman, and a professor.
 He talks to Nathan about his time in the Marines and most recently, his work helping vets with PTSD to find help.
 He is founder of the Three Wise Men Veterans Foundation, which is dedicated to helping veterans who fought for us… it’s our turn to help fight for them.
 Hear about their latest event in conjunction with Crossfit, a special WOD on the U.S.S.
 Midway on the 11th.
-Find out how you can participate in the special event.
-If you’d like to donate directly to the foundation, click here for their donation page.

 Love the Unbeatable Mind Podcast?
 Click here to subscribe on iTunes.
 We’d love your feedback, please leave a rating and review.

 Hey folks, this is Commander Mark Divine.
 Welcome back to the Unbeatable Mind podcast.
 I’m super-stoked to have Nathan Fletcher as my guest today.
 Thanks very much for coming.